 The objectives in Middle School mathematics are the maintenance, expansion, and refinement of arithmetic skills; the acquisition of a comprehensive mathematical vocabulary, including terminology and symbolism; an acquaintance with problem-solving techniques necessary for success in the study of algebra; and the enhancement of pattern recognition, number sense, and the recognition of relationships.
 An experiment-based, interdisciplinary math/science project is conducted during the year, leading to the Middle School Math/Science night when projects are exhibited to students, faculty and parents.

-The mathematics vocabulary continues to expand, and terms dealing with symbols and notation are presented.
-Estimation skills as well as fraction, decimal, and percent skills are reviewed and expanded.
+In Grade Six, the mathematics vocabulary continues to expand, and terms dealing with symbols and notation are presented.
+Estimation skills as well as fraction, decimal, and percent skills are reviewed, consolidated and expanded.
 Measurement systems, number theory, geometry, ratio, proportions, and exponents are also studied.
-Positive and negative numbers and algebra are introduced.
-Text: Prentice Hall, “Mathematics, Course 2”, and YourTeacher: Pre-Algebra for the Flipped Classroom / ibook.
+Boys are also introduced to the concepts of positive and negative numbers, and algebra.
+Text (eText): Foresman (Addison Wesley), enVisionmath2.0 Common Core, Pearson.

-Skills necessary for the understanding of algebra and more advanced arithmetic concepts are introduced.
+Form I boys are introduced to the skills necessary for the understanding of algebra and more advanced arithmetic concepts.
 Work with rational numbers and variables leads to the use of algebraic expressions necessary for the solution of linear equations.
-Defining variables and building equations are applied to problem solving.
+Boys’ skills in problem solving are expanded through more rigorous definition of variables and the construction and solution of equations.
 The geometry unit revisits lines, angles and triangles and introduces perimeter, area, surface area, and volume.
 Some concepts of elementary statistics are introduced.
+Text (eText): Foresman (Addison Wesley), enVisionmath2.0 Common Core, Pearson.

 Form II: Algebra I